Buying Beware Of Social Proof When It Comes To Buying Property

 Coupled with the plans for Jurong to be Singapore’s second CBD and you can just imagine the hype that this launch generated.

-Check out the amount of people that showed up on launch day – it’s a dream scenario for any developer.
+Check out the number of people that showed up on launch day – it’s a dream scenario for any developer.

 Or you can think of it as social proof at its finest – with a total of 1,400 blank cheques submitted for 738 units on that day itself.